 Splints and braces help to support and protect your injured bones, joints, ligaments and other parts of your body.
 While they are most commonly recommended to help heal broken bones and relieve pain and swelling from arthritis and other health conditions, there are several misconceptions about the use of splints that lead to the question- will wearing a splint or brace really help?

-Here are a few common myths:
+Here are a few common myths on wearing a splint or brace:

 #1 – A splint or brace is not going to help me